julienpontabry/fstg_toolkit/README.md

 ## Usage

 The CLI tool provides several commands grouped under `build`, `plot`, and `simulate`.
-The help for each command is available through the command line using the `--help` option.
-Some examples and explanations are given in the next section.
+Use the `--help` option to get help for each command.
+Examples and explanations are provided in the next section.

 ## Examples

 ### Build a Graph

-Let be the timeseries of correlations matrices be stored a numpy pickle file `matrices.npz` or `matrices.npy` and the definitions of the areas and regions csv file `areas.csv`.
+Assume the timeseries of correlation matrices are stored in a numpy pickle file (`matrices.npz` or `matrices.npy`) and the definitions of the areas and regions are in a CSV file (`areas.csv`).

-The areas/regions definition must give the information as in the following table.
+The areas/regions definition must be formatted as follows:

 | Id_Area | Name_Area | Name_Region |
 |---------|-----------|-------------|